ICTASL/capacity-building/professionals/software-security/security-monitoring-and-incident-response.md

 - What are the key roles and responsibilities within an incident response team, and how can effective communication be ensured during an incident?
 - How can organizations conduct effective tabletop exercises and simulations to test their incident response plans?
 - What are the legal and ethical considerations in incident response, such as data breach notification laws and evidence preservation?
-- What are the key stages of the incident response lifecycle, and what are the critical success factors at each stage?
+- What are the key stages of the incident response lifecycle, and what are the critical success factors at each stage.?

 ----